-The Lady Behind the Stork.......
+The Story Behind the Blog

-I share my blog to help adopters and prospective adopters get a sense of what our life is like as adoptive parents and to keep myself sane as I try to understand the challenges that being an adoptive parent brings.
+I share my blog to help adopters and prospective adopters get a sense of what our life is like and to keep myself sane as I try to understand the challenges that being an adoptive parent brings.
 The blog has evolved as we have and is written with as much honesty as possible.
 I also hope that, one day, this blog will serve as the story of Katie and Pip's life so I can offer them memories and a sense of their childhoods, something which is very important to adopted people.
 There is much that comes with adoption.
 It can be a very emotive subject which is often at the forefront of my mind.
 We are finding our way through all the highs and lows much as any family does.

 I love connecting with other adopters and bloggers through this blog and Twitter and Facebook and receive emails from many different people who often share their adoption stories with me.
 "Life with Katie" almost has a life of its own now.